eProsima/vulcanexus/docs/rst/tutorials/micro/custom_types/custom_types.rst

   uint64 uint64_test
   geometry_msgs/Point32 point32_test

-And finally, the code can access this new member of in the custom type:
+And finally, the new member can be accessed in the custom type:

 .. code-block:: c